groue/GRMustache/README.md

 GRMustache
 ==========

-GRMustache is an Objective-C implementation of the [Mustache](http://mustache.github.com/) logic-less template engine, for MacOS 10.6+, iPhoneOS 3.0, iOS 4.0, and iOS 5.0.
+GRMustache is an Objective-C implementation of the [Mustache](http://mustache.github.com/) logic-less template engine.

 The Mustache syntax: http://mustache.github.com/mustache.5.html (not wrong, but somewhat outdated).